CmdrNorthpaw/Patch-Notes/Minecraft-Java-Edition/Snapshot-20w06a.md

     Hoglins wander these forests
     Crimson spores swirl through the air

-Netherite
+Netherite:

     A new high-level material found in the Nether.
 Use it to upgrade your diamond gear!

-How to make Netherite
+How to make Netherite:

     Mine Ancient Debris in the lower depths of the Nether.
 At own risk.
 No insurance coverage for that Refine it into Netherite Scrap in a Furnace (although that’s kind of slow so you might want a Blast Furnace) Combine 4 Nether Scrap with 4 Gold Ingots in a crafting table to make a Netherite Ingot

-Netherite effects
+Netherite effects:

     Netherite items float in lava so you don’t lose all your gear after that unplanned lava bath Netherite items have higher enchantment value than diamond (but not as high as gold)